 While California’s prisons, which incarcerate inmates who have been convicted of crimes, released daily reports of COVID-19 cases and testing, many of California’s county jails, which hold defendants awaiting trial, have not.

-After a wave of protests demanding Sacramento release information about cases in the county jails, the Vanguard began an investigation into COVID-19 data and testing protocols across county jails in California.
+After a wave of protests demanding Sacramento release information about cases in the county jails, the Covid In-Custody Project began an investigation into COVID-19 data and testing protocols across county jails in California.

 While data trickled in from San Francisco, then Yolo, Solano, and Alameda, which published their data on their public health department website, Sacramento was adamant: It would remain a black box of sorts, fighting to keep data disclosed with the same vigor that one might expect a county to combat a pandemic.